The vanilkové rohlíčky are one of the classic Czech Christmas sweets: crescent-shaped cookies.

 1. Austro-Hungarian influence

-• Recipes like Vanillekipferl spread as aristocratic Viennese pastries, then adopted in local forms (e.g., rohlíčky in Bohemia).
+• Recipes like Vanillekipferl spread as Viennese aristocratic pastries, then adopted in local forms (e.g., rohlíčky in Bohemia).

-2. Ottoman diffusion
+2. Ottoman spread

 3. Simple and widespread ingredients